swcarpentry-wuerzburg/2022-09-19-wuerzburg/index.md

 {% endcomment %}

 {% if site.pilot %}
-The lesson taught in this workshop is being piloted and a precise schedule is yet to be established.
-The workshop will include regular breaks.
-Please [contact the workshop organisers](#contact) if you would like more information about the planned schedule.
+The lesson taught in this workshop is being piloted and the schedule above is just a rough estimation of the topics.
+But we will stick to the schedule regarding start time, end time, and breaks.
 {% endif %}

 <hr/>